Firehouse Subs Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

 - If you obtain legal and accounting services to help with business formation; review of contracts, financing documents, and leases; setting up of books and records; and other services.
 This amount varies greatly depending on the services performed and rates prevailing in your market.

-- Firehouse Subs relied on its experience and that of its affiliates to compile these estimates.
+- Firehouse Subs relied on its experience and that of its affiliates and franchisees to compile these estimates.

 - Firehouse Subs does not offer financing directly or indirectly for any part of the initial investment for your Restaurant.

-- The actual lowest total investment for an individual Restaurant during 2012 was $120,830 and the highest total investment for an individual Restaurant was $732,145.
+- The actual lowest total investment for an individual Restaurant of this category during 2021 was $267,503 and the actual highest total investment for an individual Restaurant was $682,994.